yds12/ts-cheatsheet/readme.md

     npx tsc

-It will generate a `index.js` file in the `dist` directory.
+It will generate an `index.js` file in the `dist` directory.
 All the interesting stuff is, however, written as code and comments in the `src/index.ts` file.